MobileNativeFoundation/rules_xcodeproj/README.md

 From the
-[release you wish to use](https://github.com/buildbuddy-io/rules_xcodeproj/releases), copy the Bzlmod or WORKSPACE snippets into your repository.
+[release you wish to use](https://github.com/buildbuddy-io/rules_xcodeproj/releases), copy the Bzlmod or WORKSPACE snippet into your repository.

 ## Usage